-- (2) experiencing a category 1B stressor within the three months before the clinical onset of adjustment disorder; - Note: category 1 B stressor is defined in the Schedule 1 Dictionary. - (3) living or working in a hostile or life-threatening environment for a cumulative period of at least four weeks within the three months before the clinical onset of adjustment disorder; - Note: hostile or life-threatening environment is defined in the Schedule 1 Dictionary. - (4) being exposed to repeated or extreme aversive details of severe traumatic events within the three months before the clinical onset of adjustment disorder; - Note: being exposed to repeated or extreme aversive details of severe traumatic events is defined in the Schedule 1 Dictionary. - (5) having a significant other who experiences a category 1A stressor within the three months before the clinical onset of adjustment disorder: - Note: category 1A stressor and significant other are defined in the Schedule 1 Dictionary. - (6) experiencing a category 2 stressor within the three months before the clinical onset of adjustment disorder; - Note: category 2 stressor is defined in the Schedule 1 Dictionary. - (7) experiencing the death of a significant other within the three months before the clinical onset of adjustment disorder; - Note: significant other is defined in the Schedule 1 Dictionary. - (8) having, or being diagnosed with, a medical illness or injury which is life-threatening or which results in serious physical or cognitive disability, within the three months before the clinical onset of adjustment disorder; - (9) having persistent pain of at least three months duration at the time of the clinical onset of adjustment disorder; - Note: persistent pain is defined in the Schedule 1 Dictionary. - (10) having a severe, chronic medical condition within the three months before the clinical onset of adjustment disorder; - Note: severe, chronic medical condition is defined in the Schedule 1 Dictionary. - (11) having a miscarriage, foetal death in-utero or stillbirth, within the three months before the clinical onset of adjustment disorder; - Note: miscarriage is defined in the Schedule 1 Dictionary. - (12) inability to obtain appropriate clinical management for adjustment disorder.
+- (2) experiencing a category 1B stressor within the three months before the clinical onset of adjustment disorder; - Note: category 1 B stressor is defined in the Schedule 1 Dictionary. - (3) being exposed to repeated or extreme aversive details of severe traumatic events within the three months before the clinical onset of adjustment disorder; - Note: being exposed to repeated or extreme aversive details of severe traumatic events is defined in the Schedule 1 Dictionary. - (4) having a significant other who experiences a category 1A stressor within the three months before the clinical onset of adjustment disorder; - Note: category 1A stressor and significant other are defined in the Schedule 1 Dictionary. - (5) experiencing a category 2 stressor within the three months before the clinical onset of adjustment disorder; - Note: category 2 stressor is defined in the Schedule 1 Dictionary. - (6) experiencing the death of a significant other within the three months before the clinical onset of adjustment disorder; - Note: significant other is defined in the Schedule 1 Dictionary. - (7) having, or being diagnosed with, a medical illness or injury which is life-threatening or which results in serious physical or cognitive disability, within the three months before the clinical onset of adjustment disorder; - (8) having persistent pain of at least three months duration at the time of the clinical onset of adjustment disorder; - Note: persistent pain is defined in the Schedule 1 Dictionary. - (9) having a severe, chronic medical condition within the three months before the clinical onset of adjustment disorder; - Note: severe, chronic medical condition is defined in the Schedule 1 Dictionary. - (10) having a miscarriage, foetal death in-utero or stillbirth, within the three months before the clinical onset of adjustment disorder; - Note: miscarriage is defined in the Schedule 1 Dictionary. - (11) inability to obtain appropriate clinical management for adjustment disorder.